-At September 30, 2018, approximately 43% of our employees were covered by collective bargaining agreements and approximately 9% of our employees are in collective bargaining agreements that are up for renewal within the next fiscal year.
+At September 30, 2020, approximately 44% of our employees were covered by collective bargaining agreements and approximately 8% of our employees are in collective bargaining agreements that are up for renewal within the next fiscal year.
 We contribute to various multiemployer union administered pension plans under the terms of collective bargaining agreements that provide for such plans for covered union-represented employees.
 The risks of participating in these multiemployer plans are different from single-employer plans in that assets contributed are pooled and may be used to provide benefits to employees of other participating employers.
 If a participating employer stops contributing to the plan, the remaining participating employers may be required to bear the unfunded obligations of the plan.
 If we choose to stop participating in a multiemployer plan, we may be required to pay a withdrawal liability in part based on the underfunded status of the plan.

-The following table outlines our participation and contributions to multiemployer pension plans for the periods ended September 30, 2018, 2017, and 2016.
+The following table outlines our participation and contributions to multiemployer pension plans for the periods ended September 30, 2020, 2019, and 2018.
 The EIN/Pension Plan Number column provides the Employer Identification Number ("EIN") and the three-digit plan number.
-The most recent Pension Protection Act Zone Status for 2018 and 2017 relates to the plans' two most recent fiscal year-ends, based on information received from the plans as reported on their Form 5500 Schedule MB.
+The most recent Pension Protection Act Zone Status for 2020 and 2019 relates to the plans' two most recent fiscal year-ends, based on information received from the plans as reported on their Form 5500 Schedule MB.
 Among other factors, plans in the red zone are generally less than 65 percent funded and are designated as critical or critical and declining, plans in the yellow zone are less than 80 percent funded and are designated as endangered, and plans in the green zone are at least 80 percent funded.
+As of September 30, 2020 the New England Teamsters and Trucking Industry Pension Fund ("the NETTI Fund"), IAM National Pension, Teamsters Local 469 Pension and Local 445 Pension funds have been classified as carrying "red zone" status, meaning that the value of fund's assets are less than 65% of the actuarial value of the fund's benefit obligations or have made a voluntary election.
 The FIP/RP Status Pending/Implemented column indicates plans for which a financial improvement plan ("FIP") or a rehabilitation plan ("RP") is either pending or has been implemented.
 Certain plans have been aggregated in the All Other Multiemployer Pension Plans line of the following table, as our participation in each of these individual plans is not significant.

-For the Westchester Teamsters Pension Fund, Local 553 Pension Fund and Local 463 Pension Fund, we provided more than 5 percent of the total plan contributions from all employers for 2018 and 2017, and for the Westchester Teamsters Pension Fund and Local 553 Pension Fund we provided more than 5 percent of the total plan contributions from all employers for 2016, as disclosed in the respective plan's Form 5500.
+For the Westchester Teamsters Pension Fund, Local 553 Pension Fund and Local 463 Pension Fund, we provided more than 5 percent of the total plan contributions from all employers for 2020, 2019 and 2018, as disclosed in the respective plan's Form 5500.
 The collective bargaining agreements of these plans require contributions based on the hours worked and there are no minimum contributions required.